signalfx/integrations/collectd-varnish/README.md

 ### INSTALLATION

-1. Install the collectd plugin.

- ##### Ubuntu 12.04, 14.04, 15.04 & Debian 7, 8:

- This plugin is included with [SignalFx's collectd package](https://github.com/signalfx/integrations/tree/master/collectd).

- ##### RHEL/CentOS 6.x & 7.x, and Amazon Linux 2014.09, 2015.03 & 2015.09

- Run the following command to install this plugin:
+1. On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:

          yum install collectd-varnish

-1. Download SignalFx's [sample varnish configuration file](https://github.com/signalfx/integrations/blob/master/collectd-varnish/10-varnish.conf) to `/etc/collectd/managed_config`.
+1. Download SignalFx's [sample configuration file](https://github.com/signalfx/integrations/blob/master/collectd-varnish/10-varnish.conf) to `/etc/collectd/managed_config`.

 1. Modify the sample configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration) below.